 CROSS ROADS CUSH BOWLS...
 Brian Sainty takes a bowl while Ursula Langley, Cousin Jacks Sue Venemon, Liz Kemp and John Osborn watch.
 YP Supa 3 on 3 The third and fourth rounds of the YP Supa League 3-on-3 bowls competition was held at the Wallaroo Bowling Club on Friday, September 3.
 There are teams from all over Yorke Peninsula participating in this great format.
 With two weeks to go, the competition is tight.
 Play begins at 6pm; spectators welcomed.
-SPRING SCHOOL HOLIDAY PROGRAM FOR KIDS KINDERFUN!
-IOam-11am (ages 0-5) noon-1pm (ages 6-10) Bring your own nerf gun and foam bullets TUESDAY, SEPT 28 SWIM AND PLAY 10.30am-11.30am (under 5s) 11.30am-12.30pm (all ages) VEDNESDAY, SEPT 29 noon-1pm (all ages) THURSDAY, SEPT 3 SHOOTING HOOPS \$2pp SWIM AND PLAY noon-1pm (all ages) FRIDAY, OCT 1 SHOOTING HOOPS \$2pp MONDAY, SEPT 27 TUESDAY, OCT 5 SWIM AND PLAY 11.30am-12.30pm (all ages) WEDNESDAY, OCT 6 SWIM AND PLAY noon-1pm (all ages)
+SPRING SCHOOL HOLIDAY PROGRAM FOR KIDS and the second second second second MONDAY, SEPT 27 TUESDAY, OCT 5 KINDERFUN!
+10am-11am (ages 0-5) SWIM AND PLAY 10 30am-11 30am (under 5s)